 - In a medium saucepan, melt four tablespoons ( ½ stick) of butter over medium heat.
 When melted, add ¼ cup flour.
 Whisk together and cook for a few minutes.

-- Add one can of chicken broth, continuously whisk until thickened, and then a few minutes more.
+- Add one can of chicken broth, whisk continuously until thickened, and then continue whisking for a few more minutes.
+Add salt and pepper to taste.

-- Remove from heat and add 1 cup sour cream and 1 (4 ounces) can of chopped green chilis.
+- Remove from heat and add 1 cup sour cream and 1 (4-ounce) can of chopped green chilis.

 - Pour the sauce over the assembled enchiladas.
-Top with 1 cup Monterrey Jack cheese.
+Top with 1 cup Monterey Jack cheese.

 - Bake until golden brown and bubbling—about 20 minutes.
-Check internal temperature; if not above 165°, cover with foil, and bake until you reach 165°.
+Check internal temperature.
+If it’s not above 165°F, cover with foil and bake longer until it reaches 165°F.

 Recipe Notes